 COVID-19 vaccines for a green card

-If you have received a vaccine that FDA disapproves of, the Immigration officials might ask you to get vaccinated again with an FDA-approved vaccine.
+If you have received a vaccine that the FDA disapproves of, the Immigration officials might ask you to get vaccinated again with an FDA-approved vaccine.

 How to Prove Vaccination Status